khalidgxg/brooder-doc/docs/workflows/auth/login-and-activation.md

 ## 1. Login

 This endpoint authenticates a user and returns an access token if the credentials are valid and the account is active.
+If you have forgotten your password, please see the [Password Management](./password-management) workflow.

 -   **Endpoint:** `POST /api/v1/login`
 -   **Method:** `POST`